 Of course, this will probably mean very little until you have actually had a go at training with the machines.
 Here we will look at just a couple of different machines, how to use them, and what they train.
 Once you’re done with your ab training, you can try these ones!

 Pec Deck: The pec deck requires you to bring two pads in toward each other in front of you by pressing them with the palms of your hands or with the insides of your elbows.
 This is able to then train the chest on the outsides and is similar to the exercise called the ‘fly’.

 Chest Press: A chest press involves pressing two handles or pads outwards and away from your body.
 This works in very much the same way as the bench press, except here you will be sitting upright and pushing forward rather than lying down and pushing upward.
 You should find you can lift more this way and it will train your pecs as well as your shoulders and triceps.

 Machine Curls: Machine curls challenge you to hold a handle with an extended arm resting on a preacher bench, and then to bring that handle upwards and in toward your bicep with an arc movement.
 This of course trains the biceps.

 So there you have it – that’s what an ab machine for home is and what it does.
-Read the full reviews to find the right one for you and start hitting those abs hard!
+Read the full reviews of the best ab machines to find the right one for you and start hitting those abs hard!